aoliver44/nutrition_tools/README.md

 --tune_length: The hyperparameter grid this program auto-generates can be VERY large.
 This would mean the program runs for a very long time.
 Often times it doesnt make a large difference in the model performance by testing ALL the hyperparameter combinations.
 By setting this to a resonable number of combinations, the model will train faster!
 What is reasonable?
 That is hard to answer.
 In LASSO, the models train pretty fast...so testing 500 hyperparameter combinations does not take terribly long to do on a local machine.
 Alternatively, a random forest takes longer to train, so 500 hyperparameter combinations would take a very long time.
 If the user specifies a value larger than the size of the auto-generated grid, the search will default to the entire grid (an exhuastive grid search).

+--tune_time: how long (in minutes) should hyperparameter tuning be allowed

+--tune_stop: how many interations should tuning be allowed without any improvement in the scoring metric.
+Note: every 5 interations without improvement, an uncertainty sample is created which is meant to shift the search space to a region not explored.
+Read more about that uncertainty functioning [here](https://tune.tidymodels.org/reference/control_bayes.html#:~:text=without%20better%20results.-,uncertain,%2C%20this%20condition%20is%20triggered%20every%2010%20samples%20with%20no%20improvement.,-seed)

 --ncores: number of parallel processes to use in model training.
 This can greatly speed up the time it takes to train. **NOTE:** use this at your own risk on an HPC system.
 In my brief testing, setting this to reasonable number, 16 cores, seemed to light up 64 cores.
 Im still not sure how the doParallel package in R translates to an HPC system.

---shap: A good overview of shap values can be found [here](https://www.aidancooper.co.uk/a-non-technical-guide-to-interpreting-shap-analyses/)
+--shap: A good overview of shap values can be found [here](https://www.aidancooper.co.uk/a-non-technical-guide-to-interpreting-shap-analyses/).
+This feature only works when you have a classification task with 2 categories (e.g. healthy vs disease), or a regression task.

 ------------------------------------------